-We received this fantastic email testimonial from Christopher W. about his Indian clubs rehab story.
+We received this fantastic email testimonial from Christopher W. about his Indian clubs rehab success story.
 With his permission we’re sharing it here with you.

 Personally, I find his story a testament to the strength that resides in everyone.
 It is a subject that has always fascinated me.
 Why do some people accept the health verdict they’re being told, and some people just refuse to accept it?